storj/docs/src/pages/dcs/how-tos/veeam-integration-guide/index.md

 title: Veeam
 slug: how-tos/veeam-integration-guide
 createdAt: 2023-01-04T14:49:43.000Z
-updatedAt: 2023-03-09T18:53:07.000Z
+updatedAt: 2023-07-19T18:19:30.188Z
 docId: Cr9Ak4IM8F9uuHVlVtbpj
+pageTitle: Veeam Integration Guide
 ---

 **Veeam Backup & Replication** is an all-in-one backup, recovery, and data security solution that serves both on-premises and cloud storage.
-It is the foundation of the Veeam Platform and delivers simple, flexible, reliable and powerful data protection.
+It is the foundation of the Veeam Platform and delivers simple, flexible, reliable, and powerful data protection.

 For more information, visit [veeam.com]().
 You can also [download a free trial](https://www.veeam.com/vm-backup-recovery-replication-software.html) for 30 days.